darryldecode/laravelshoppingcart/README.md

 ### IMPORTANT NOTE!
 By default, the cart has a default sessionKey that holds the cart data.
-This also servers as a cart unique identifier which you can use to bind a cart to a specific user.
+This also serves as a cart unique identifier which you can use to bind a cart to a specific user.
 To override this default session Key, you will just simply call the ```session($sessionKey)``` method BEFORE ANY OTHER METHODS!!.